Samoan Americans: Northern California

+Other Western US

 Oregon and Washington

 The Seattle−Tacoma, Washington area is also home to a sizable Samoan community, especially in the cities of Kent (1.5%), Renton (1%), Federal Way (1.6%), SeaTac (2.9%), and White Center (3.2%).
 Seattle has 1,500 Samoans, 0.2% of the city's population.
 The First Samoan Christian Congregational Church in the Washington state was established in 1964 in southeast Seattle, where Samoans settled in the Pacific Northwest.
 The south Seattle neighborhoods of Columbia City and Rainier Valley have had sizeable Samoan communities since the 1960s and 1970s.
 Nearly 6,000 people of their descendants reside in Pierce County, Washington, making up 0.7% of the county's population.
 Tacoma is home to 1,800 Samoans, making up nearly one percent of the city's population.

 The Dalles, Oregon has a Samoan community of nearly 200 Samoan people, making up 1.3% of the city's population.
+Portland, Oregon also has some Samoans, about 500, and Gresham has about the same with of a much smaller population of a city in general, therefore making half a percent of its population.

-Utah and other western U.S.
+Utah and other Western US

 Utah statewide is 0.6% Samoan including those with some non-Samoan ancestry, and 0.3% are those who identify as Samoan alone.
-Utah has a history of Samoan immigration dating back to the late 1800s, due to them taking up Mormonism which was preached and influenced to them by missionairies who had come to Polynesian islands.
+Utah has a history of Samoan immigration dating back to the late 1800s, due to them taking up Mormonism which was preached and influenced to them by missionaries who had come to Polynesian islands.
 Utah's Mormon community had housing and services for some Polynesian immigrants, which also included Tongans and Maori.
 Salt Lake City, Utah is home to 1,500 Samoan-origin people, 0.7% of the city's population.
 Salt Lake County cities such as Kearns (2%), Taylorsville (1.5%), and West Valley City (1.8%) having above average proportions of Samoan people for Utah.
 There is a sizable Samoan community in Utah County, specifically Provo, which is at least 0.3% Samoan.

 There is a Samoan community in Colorado Springs, Colorado of 430 people (0.1%), and Lawton, Oklahoma (0.3%), in which Comanche County, Oklahoma is at least 0.6% Pacific Islander (2010), mainly Samoan.

 Las Vegas, Nevada is home to over 1,500 Samoans, 0.2% of the city's population.